nextpyp/pyp/docs/guide/milopyp.rst

 .. note::

     Currently, the file will be uploaded and always be renamed to ``particles.parquet`` on the remote server.
-If a file with that name already exists, it will be overwriten with the new file
+If a file with that name already exists, it will be overwritten with the new file

 Step 4: Particle refinement (training)
 --------------------------------------